cockroachdb/docs/v22.1/grant.md

 The `GRANT` [statement](sql-statements.html) controls each [role or user's](security-reference/authorization.html#users-and-roles) SQL privileges for interacting with specific [databases](create-database.html), [schemas](create-schema.html), [tables](create-table.html), or [user-defined types](enum.html).
 For privileges required by specific statements, see the documentation for the respective [SQL statement](sql-statements.html).

 You can use `GRANT` to directly grant privileges to a role or user, or you can grant membership to an existing role, which grants that role's privileges to the grantee.
 Users granted a privilege with `WITH GRANT OPTION` specified can in turn grant that privilege to others.
+The owner of an object implicitly has the `GRANT OPTION` for all privileges, and the `GRANT OPTION` is inherited through role memberships.

 {% include {{ page.version.version }}/misc/schema-change-stmt-note.md %}